-The closure of your position can be viewed in the 'activity' window.
+6 The closure of your position can be viewed in the 'recently closed' panel.
 You opened your bet at 12978.1 and you closed at 12978.1, meaning that you finished flat overall, making no profit or loss.

 ADDING A TRAILING STOP TO AN EXISTING POSITION